LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/class1/README.md

 ### Homework
 1. [Class 2 Prep](../class2-prep)
-2. Get started on on [Problem Set 2 / Caesar](../problem-set/).
+2. Get started on [Problem Set 2 / Initials](../problem-set/).
 You should find the work you did today in studio to be very helpful ;)